annacfisher/Gambling_Case_Study/README.md

 GitHub repo for Betting Against Sports Betting Case Study - CS3 DS4002

 ## Contents
 Case study analysis of DraftKings stock price.
-Students will analyze DraftKings stock over time and predict the next year of DraftKings prices to win a bet against a friend.
+Students will analyze DraftKings stock over time and predict the next year of DraftKings prices to decide the optimal time to buy and sell the stock.

 ## Software and Platform